-Can Text Message Be Used in Court for Child Custody Cases?
+Can Text Messages Be Used In Court for Child Custody?

 When Do Judges Allow Text Messages in Court?